TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 22/Leviticus 22.19.md

 ---

-that ye may be accepted, [ye shall offer] a male without blemish, of the bullocks, of the sheep, or of the goats.
+that you may be accepted, you shall offer a male without blemish, of the bulls, of the sheep, or of the goats.